mohammaderfanarbaby32/tic-tac-toe-Sharp-Windows-Forms-Framework/README.md

 # tic-tac-toe-Sharp
-In that game, I implemented dose with C# language
+In that game, I implemented dose with C# language and Windows Forms Framework